What is a Registered Agent?

 -

-What are the risks of not having a registered agent?
+What are the risks of not having a Statutory Agent?

-Not having a registered agent can lead to missed legal notices, inability to respond to lawsuits, penalties, and possibly administrative dissolution of the business by the state.
+Not having a Statutory Agent can lead to missed legal notices, inability to respond to lawsuits, penalties, and possibly administrative dissolution of the business by the state.

 -